superfly/docs/apps/scale-count.html.md

 fly machine destroy --force 0e286039f42e86
 ```

+If you `destroy` a Machine, don't forget that any volume that it had been using still exists until you either `fly volumes delete` it or `fly destroy` the Fly App it belongs to.

 **For existing Nomad/V1 Fly Apps**: Existing apps whose VMs are managed by Nomad can still be scaled "horizontally" using [`fly scale count`](/docs/flyctl/scale-count/).